Lesson 6: Boot and the Filesystem Hierarchy¶

 - Driver Loading

-- configuration errors
+- Period of vulnerability- configuration errors

 - missing hardware